How Splitting in Blackjack Works?

 The basic idea behind splitting cards, besides the obvious goal of increasing your winnings, is twofold.
 First, to improve weak hands, splitting 8s are a clear example for that.
 Second, to increase possible winnings on stronger hands, for example splitting Aces.

 As with every blackjack rule, things are very simple and yet complicated in the same time.
 Using this option when not needed, which is probably the most common mistake when it comes to splitting in blackjack, can cost you a lot of money.
-The good news is that the splitting strategy is rather straight forward and easy to remember, especially if you have a favourite blackjack game which you come back to.
+The good news is that the splitting strategy is rather straight forward and easy to remember, especially if you have a favorite blackjack game which you come back to.
 Otherwise, it varies according to the specific splitting rules which we will review below.

 Last thing before we continue, many new players not sure or shy to request to split, double and so forth.
 Don’t be.
 You don’t need to know any secret signs or terminology.
 Just tell the dealer that you wish to split and place additional bet.
 That’s it.
 Of course if you play blackjack online things are much easier and all you have to do is press the split button.